-When Raskolnikov gets sick in Siberia, it's made clear that it's not because of "the horrors" of prison life, it's because the other prisoners want to kill him and because he's not sure that there's any real purpose to his punishment.
-In short, he's still ultra-isolated from the community in which he lives.
+When Raskolnikov gets sick in Siberia, it's made clear that it's not because of "the horrors" of prison life—it's because the other prisoners want to kill him and because he's not sure that there's any real purpose to his punishment.
+In short, he's still ultra isolated from the community in which he lives.

 The prison hospital becomes, for Raskolnikov, a place to begin to recover.
-It is there that he has the dream about a virus that invades all of humankind, which causes them to cling madly and fanatically to whatever ideas they were attached to when they came in contact with the virus.
+It is there that he has the dream about a virus that invades all of humankind, which causes people to cling madly and fanatically to whatever ideas they were attached to when they came in contact with the virus.

 This is something new.
 He is discovering that he really does love Sonia.
 When he gets out of the hospital, this immediately intensifies, and suddenly even the prisoners seem friendlier.
 After healing in the hospital, Raskolnikov is no longer an alien in his community.